Internet Archive: Occupy Wall Street Flickr archive

 This collection contains Creative Commons-licensed photographs from Flickr related to the Occupy Wall Street movement.
 This collection contains more than 15,000 items.

 USGS Maps

 This collection contains more than 59,000 items from Libre Map Project.

+Video

 Machinima Archive

 One of the sub-collections of the Internet Archive's Video Archive is the Machinima Archive.
 This small section hosts many Machinima videos.
 Machinima is a digital artform in which computer games, game engines, or software engines are used in a sandbox-like mode to create motion pictures, recreate plays, or even publish presentations or keynotes.
 The archive collects a range of Machinima films from internet publishers such as Rooster Teeth and Machinima.com as well as independent producers.
 The sub-collection is a collaborative effort among the Internet Archive, the How They Got Game research project at Stanford University, the Academy of Machinima Arts and Sciences, and Machinima.com.